Techcyte/devkit/docs/external-container-service.md

    - Downloads the image, processes it, and posts results to Techcyte.
 Prints results if posting fails.

 6. **Deploy**:
    - Push your image to the Techcyte external container registry.
-See internal instructions.
+See instructions [here](/guides/external-container-service/).

 ## Results Schema